Skip to content

 • Retroprosthetic membrane formation after Boston KPro: 13.3–61%

-CQ2: We weakly recommend surgical treatment for corneal epithelial stem cell deficiency.
-8)
+Surgical treatment should be considered for corneal epithelial stem cell deficiency8).

 Cataracts develop in 50–85% of patients by age 20.
-Surgery is planned based on the severity of opacity and photophobia.
+Surgery is planned according to the severity of opacity and photophobia.
 Visual improvement has been reported in 66–100% of surgical cases, but the following points require attention.

 • Cases requiring glaucoma surgery: 4–40%